x

 HSH.com on the latest move by the Federal Reserve

-The Federal Reserve took no action today, holding the federal funds rate steady at range of 4.25% to 4.5% While the Fed's quasi-official outlook is still that rates are likely to be lowered in 2025, the cadence of rate cuts is likely to be irregular and the size of any cuts small.
+Still waiting to see the effects of new levies on inflation and economic growth, the Federal Reserve took no action again today, holding the federal funds rate steady at range of 4.25% to 4.5% The Fed's quasi-official outlook is still that rates are likely to be lowered before the end of 2025, but the cadence of rate cuts is likely to be irregular and the size of any cuts small.

-The so-called "real" federal funds rate (the difference between the core PCE inflation rate and the nominal federal funds rate) is still positive, given that core PCE inflation recently posted a 2.8% annual rate and the funds rate is approximately 4.38% after today's move.
+The so-called "real" federal funds rate (the difference between the core PCE inflation rate and the nominal federal funds rate) is still positive, given that core PCE inflation recently posted a 2.5% annual rate and the funds rate is approximately 4.33%.
 However, it is by no means clear if the current level for policy is providing or will provide enough drag as to allow inflation to retreat to target levels anytime very soon.
+The June Summary of Economic Projections (SEP) shows that members are expecting inflation to firm up again over the remainder of the year, so no additional progress on getting inflation back to the Fed's 2% target is expected for some time.

 What the Fed said about current risks